herbicider/HayatPrecheck/README.md

 **08/25/2025: Vision Language Model (VLM) Integration** (Testing and improving)

 **🎯 VLM-Powered Direct Image Verification**: The system now supports Vision Language Models for direct prescription image comparison without OCR text extraction.
 This revolutionary approach analyzes screenshots directly using AI vision capabilities, providing superior accuracy for handwritten prescriptions and complex layouts while maintaining visual context and formatting.
-Configure your VLM server (I'm running Qwen2-VL on a 8Gb Vram PC) and enable visual point-and-click region selection through the new VLM Configuration GUI.
+Configure your VLM server (I'm running Qwen2-VL on a 8Gb Vram PC, the low VRAM is limiting the size the of image, by which the verification quality is low.
+I have ordered the RTX 5080 16Gb for testing purpose.
+I stil counting on my nVIDIA DXG Spark order, expected mid Sep now.
+It should load the 70B model eaisly).
+All AIs are using the OpenAI API standard.

 **08/23/2025: Major Improvement in OCR performance!**